How To Trade Options: Basics for Beginners

 Getting Started With Options Trading

-The preceding information has probably whetted your appetite.
-Are you ready to jump into the market?
-Excellent.
-The next section offers step-by-step advice on precisely what you must do to start trading options.
+The next section offers step-by-step advice on precisely how to approach options trading.
 We’ve divided our overview into two main steps.

 Step 1: Learn